mooreryan/InteinFinder/_docs_src/src/basic-usage.md

 As you see, there is one additional file, `4_intein_free_queries.faa`, that contains intein-free query sequences.

 Note that only query sequences with at least one bonafide intein sequence will be printed, and that only inteins who scored an overall Pass will be removed from said extein sequences.
 Keep in mind that the printed sequences may not be completely intein-free, as a query could have multiple inteins, but not all of those predicetd inteins may have scored well enough to be automatically removed.
 For now, you will see a warning in cases like these.

+## Wrap up

+In this tutorial, we went over the basics of using InteinFinder, including writing a config file using mostly default options, and generating a set of intein-free sequences with the `RemoveInteins` program.